mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * look for light bulb icon or an ellipsis below code
 * hover over to see hint

+## Code Outline extension

+* adds a new section at the bottom of the Explorer left nav
+* lists all the functions, classes, and methods defined in the current editor tab
+* clicking a name scrolls to it in the editor tab

 ## Color Themes